friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 ## Description

-In scfixmyprestashop module for PrestaShop (all versions), a sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.
+In scfixmyprestashop module for PrestaShop (all versions, must be deleted as soon as possible), a sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.

 ## CVSS base metrics